sschepanski/data-science-portfolio/Stroke_Prediction/README.md

 ## Introduction

 This project focuses on developing a machine learning model for predicting the likelihood of stroke events based on 11 clinical features.
-The dataset used for this analysis is the **Stroke Prediction Dataset**, which includes essential information to predict whether a patient is likely to experience a stroke.
+The dataset used for this analysis includes essential information to predict whether a patient is likely to experience a stroke.
 Stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths, according to the World Health Organization (WHO).

 ## Goal